-MixologyFrom: Jon Lucas and Scott Moore (writers, The Hangover)Plot: A high-concept single-camera comedy from the writers behind The Hangover set in the world of a sexy Manhattan bar chronicling the exploits of singles in search of love — all over the course of one night.
+MixologyFrom: Jon Lucas and Scott Moore (writers, The Hangover)Plot: A high-concept single-camera comedy from the writers behind The Hangover set in the world of a sexy Manhattan bar chronicling the exploits of singles in search of love -- all over the course of one night.

 PullingFrom: Lee Eisenberg and Gene Stupnitsky (writer, Bad Teacher)Plot: The story of three dysfunctional women in their 30s living their lives the way they want, even if society tells them they should have it all figured out by this point.

 SpyFrom: Simeon Goulden (creator, Spy (UK))Plot: Based on the British series of the same name, a well-intentioned father of a highly-intelligent and verbal son, who also happens to be his complete opposite, inadvertently takes a job at the secret service in order to prove himself a worthy father.Cast: Rob Corddry

 Rob Corddry, star of the ABC pilot Spy, on Adult Swim's Children's Hospital.

 Super Fun NightFrom: Rebel Wilson (Bridesmaids) and Conan O'BrienPlot: Revolves around three nerdy female friends on a "funcomfortable" quest to have "super fun" every Friday night.Cast: Rebel Wilson, Kelen Coleman, Kevin Bishop, Lauren Ash, Liza Lapira

 Trophy WifeFrom: Emily Halpern (writer, Private Practice) and Sarah HaskinsPlot: A reformed party girl finds herself with an instant family when she falls in love with a man who has three manipulative children and two judgmental ex-wives.Cast: Bradley Whitford, Malin Akerman, Marcia Gay Harden, Michaela Watkins, Natalie Morales, Ryan Lee

 The Untitled Cullens ProjectTeam: Mark Cullen and Robb Cullen (writers, Las Vegas)Plot: When Terry Gannon, a recently divorced, single mother, temporarily moves in with her estranged father (James Caan), a beer swilling former baseball player, she reluctantly starts coaching her son's underdog little league team and is drawn back into the world of sports she vowed to leave behind.Cast: James Caan

 BetrayalFrom: David Zabel (producer, ER)Plot: A beautiful but unhappily married female photographer begins a torrid affair with a lawyer for a powerful family.
 When he turns out to be defending a murder suspect who is being prosecuted by her husband, the relationship and the case begin a spiraling series of betrayals with cataclysmic results for everyone involved.

 DoubtFrom: David Shore (creator, House)Plot: A former cop who's now a cunning but charming low-rent lawyer uses his street smarts to work the system for his clients while battling his own demons and wooing his ex-wife.

 InfluenceFrom: Kyle Killen (creator, Awake)Plot: Provocative workplace ensemble centered on the complicated relationship between two brothers who head a unique agency designed to attack their clients’ problems using the real science of human motivation and manipulation.

 After Lone Star and Awake, will Kyle Killen find a new home at ABC?

-Killer WomenFrom: Hannah Shakespeare (writer, The Raven)Plot: It's hard to fit in when you're the only woman in the notoriously male Texas Rangers, but that doesn't stop Molly Parker — our ballsy, beautiful badass who knows how to get to the truth and isn't afraid to ruffle a few feathers on her way there.
+Killer WomenFrom: Hannah Shakespeare (writer, The Raven)Plot: It's hard to fit in when you're the only woman in the notoriously male Texas Rangers, but that doesn't stop Molly Parker -- our ballsy, beautiful badass who knows how to get to the truth and isn't afraid to ruffle a few feathers on her way there.
 Based on the Argentine series Mujeres Asesinas.